Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Representation Pre-training

 \subsubsection{Contrastive Pre-trained Models}

 Contrastive learning is a common pre-training method that learns feature representations by distinguishing similar sample pairs (positive pairs) from dissimilar ones (negative pairs).
-Inspired by the CLIP \cite{RadfordCLIP2021} model, which leverages large-scale web visual-text pairs to expand the training scale for visual tasks and achieves excellent performance across various tasks, researchers have begun to apply this contrastive training paradigm to the audio field.
+Inspired by the CLIP \cite{RadfordCLIP2021} model, which leverages large-scale web visual-text pairs to expand the training scale for visual tasks and achieves excellent performance across tasks, researchers have apply this contrastive training paradigm to the audio field.
 Microsoft's MS-CLAP \cite{elizalde2023clap} (prefix added by the editor for distinction) is the first contrastive language-audio pre-training model.
 It uses the symmetric audio-text infoNCE loss function \ref{eq:infonce} for pre-training based on audio-text paired datasets and audios from other tasks such as audio classification.

 Subsequent studies have focused on dataset scaling.
-LAION-CLAP \cite{wu2023large} released a larger audio-caption dataset, LAION-Audio-630K, and trained the first fully open-source CLAP model based on this dataset together with other public datasets.
-MS-CLAP V2 \cite{elizalde2024CLAP2} not only leverages a more extensive multi-task trained audio encoder but also further expands the audio-text paired dataset for contrastive language-audio learning.
+LAION-CLAP \cite{wu2023large} released a larger audio-caption dataset, LAION-Audio-630K, and trained the first fully open-source CLAP model together with other public datasets.
+MS-CLAP V2 \cite{elizalde2024CLAP2} not only leverages a more extensive multi-task trained audio encoder but also further expands the audio-text paired dataset for contrastive learning.
 BLAT \cite{xu2023blat}, from another prospective, proposes using an audio captioning model to generate audio-text pair data for contrastive pretraining.